Listen to the Podcast about Self Awareness

 The Johari Window can be looked at from many angles and provides four basic forms of the Self (the Known, Hidden, Blind, and Unknown Self).

-You may find the Johari Window quite useful as you discover who you are.
+You may find the Johari Window quite useful as a tool to help you discover who you are.

 Things we know about ourselves and others know about us.